Core politics modules

 Advanced Monetary Economics

 This module will provide an outline of the elements of monetary theory and of theoretical policy issues.

 The module will cover topics in advanced microeconomics and decision theory.
 The precise content may vary from year to year, but the module will start from the basis established by the Microeconomic Theory module.

 Advanced Econometric Theory

-This module builds upon the econometric techniques applied to the multivariate linear regression model covered in the year two module, Econometrics I. This involves introducing a number of new statistical and econometric concepts, in particular the study of large sample, or asymptotic, theory.
-You will spend around three hours per week in lectures and tutorials for study of this module.
+This module generalises and builds upon the econometric techniques applied to the multivariate linear regression model covered in the year two module, Econometrics I. This will involve introducing a number of new statistical and econometric concepts.

 Advanced Labour Economics